The grace was given before there was a "you" to give it to.

 Seven words.
 That is all it took to end the debate.

-"Not because of our works but because of his own purpose and grace."
-Seven words that annihilate every synergistic claim — every system that says you did 1% and God did 99%.
+"Not because of anything we have done but because of his own purpose and grace."
+Count the exclusion clause: not because of anything we have done — seven words that annihilate every synergistic claim — every system that says you did 1% and God did 99%.

 Start with what Paul excludes.
-"Not because of our works" — and notice he does not say "works of the law" the way he does in Galatians 2:16.
+"Not because of anything we have done."
+The Greek beneath the English is ou kata ta erga hēmōn — "not according to our works" — and notice he does not say "works of the law" the way he does in Galatians 2:16.
 When Paul wants to say "works of the law," he says it.
 He wrote Galatians.
 He knows the phrase.
-Here he drops the qualifier.
-Our works.
+Here he drops the qualifier — our works, all of them — and the NIV presses the totality flatter still: anything we have done.
 Everything you did — choice, decision, belief, response — is expelled as the ground of salvation.
 The sword is in what he does not say as much as what he does.

 Now feel what Paul includes.
 "His own purpose" — the Greek word prothesis means a settled, pre-arranged decree.
 The same word appears in Romans 8:28 ("called according to his purpose") and Ephesians 1:11 ("In him we were also chosen, having been predestined according to the plan of him who works out everything in conformity with the purpose of his will,").
 In Paul, this word never means a wish or a hope.
 It means the sovereign, effectual plan of God that accomplishes everything it intends.
 And the word "own" — idian — drives the nail deeper.
 The purpose belongs to God alone.
 It originates in Him, not in anything He foresees in you.